Chapter 16:

 Crashlanding spectacularly in a sea of not-so-soft green, he ploughed in a tumbling roll through it all and burst through onto mossy rocks spitting out bits of twig.
 Heugh.
 The disgusting taste of bathroom mould still clung to his teeth, too.

 "Blegh."
 Scrubbing furiously at his mouth with the back of his hand, he didn't notice the yokai around him until he stumbled through a frantic cloud of wispy lights.
-All twisted into terrified faces, they brushed past him like ghosts screaming senselessly, with faces he—
+All twisted into terrified expressions, they brushed past him like ghosts screaming senselessly, with faces he—

 Leaving behind a real demon leaping at him instead.